-At least once per quarter, the City will visually observe the quality of the storm water discharges from its high priority facilities pursuant to section 4.2.6.6.3 of the permit requirements.
-Any observed problems that can be associated with pollutant sources or controls will be rectifies to prevent discharge to the storm drain system.
+At least once per year, the City will visually observe the quality of the stormwater discharges from its high priority facilities pursuant to section 4.2.6.5.3 of the permit requirements.
+Any observed problems that can be associated with pollutant sources or controls will be rectified to prevent discharge to the storm drain system.
 SOPs, inspection reports, and a facility log will be developed to track and record visual observations.
 The inspection report will include any identified deficiencies and the corrective actions taken to rectify the deficiencies.
+Any observed deficiencies would need to be rectified as soon as possible, but before the next storm event at a minimum.

-Washington City will use the following goals to measure its progress in its municipal post-construction inspection program BMP implementation.
+Washington City will use the following goals to measure its progress in its municipal inspection program BMP implementation.